alxm/faur/README.markdown

 ![Screenshot](https://github.com/alxm/a2x/raw/master/doc/draw-a-box-00001.png "Screenshot")

+The starter project draws a square on the screen which you can move around with the arrow keys.
 The code is in `hello/src/main.c`:

 ```C
 #include <a2x.h>